arendleejessurun/jekyll/_notes/20 Shareable/22 Music Tech 🔈/22.01 Mixing and Mastering Tips/Channel9.md

 Chris says Neve is bassy and warm.
 Neve has the most extended top end, API a bit less, and SSL even less.
 The result with the slight boost before cutoff is that the SSL has some of that large-format console, hit record sparkle.[^1]

-The Teac and Mackie modes are designed to work well for soft-synths.[^1]
+The Teac and Mackie modes are designed to work well for soft-synths.[^1] They alias quite a bit more though.

 ## CPU
 0.1%